Prajwalmeshram11/HR_Analytics_Dashboard-Power-BI/README.md

 # HR_Analytics_Dashboard-Power-BI

 ## 🔍Project Overview:
-This HR Data Analyst dashboard project is designed to provide strategic insights into a company's workforce using Power BI.
-It utilizes data from a structured Excel dataset and presents key HR metrics in an interactive and visually intuitive manner.
+This end-to-end HR Analytics project is built using Power BI to provide comprehensive insights into employee data, focusing on key HR metrics such as attrition, performance, diversity, compensation, and workforce demographics.
+The goal is to assist HR departments in making informed, data-driven decisions to improve employee retention, satisfaction, and organizational efficiency.

 ### 📊 Key Features:
 - **Employee Overview:** Summary of total employees, average age, gender distribution, marital status, and department-wise counts.